 Han Solo: Never tell me the odds.

-Given his reliance on data and statistics to draw inferences, I was surprised to find this particular quote but shouldn’t have been: my father knew that many great men and women have been able to ignore odds in order to beat them.
+Given his reliance on data and statistics to draw inferences, I was surprised to find this particular quote but shouldn’t have been: my father knew that many great men and women have been able to ignore odds to beat them.
 In a way, it reflects a confident disregard for what is probably going to happen and instead focuses on the hope for something better.
-Failure rates for new businesses; likelihood of becoming a leader within an organization; chances of success of first, second, and third marriages; the likelihood of becoming financially independent…if we paid too much attention to the odds without considering our own behaviors and choices, the result might be continued complacency.
+Failure rates for new businesses; the likelihood of becoming a leader within an organization; chances of success of first, second, and third marriages; the likelihood of becoming financially independent…if we paid too much attention to the odds without considering our behaviors and choices, the result might be continued complacency.

 On the same envelope, above the Star Wars quote, he had also written: “You are not x̄: opportunity.”
 In other words, we’re not an average: we can be successful…despite the odds and because of our choices.
 It was true for him for sure.